You’ll need to keep up with your usual medical care, but some natural remedies might help relieve pain and stiffness from rheumatoid arthritis (RA).

 A few studies have shown a drop in inflammation and tender joints in people with RA who take this supplement.
-A large government-funded study that compared this root with sulfasalazine, a traditional drug used to treat RA, found that symptoms improved more with the use of thunder god vine.
+This includes some studies which compared this root with sulfasalazine, a traditional drug used to treat RA, and found that symptoms improved more with the use of thunder god vine.
 Side effects may include stomach upset, headache, hair loss, upper respiratory tract infections, and sterility in men.
 Pregnant women and women at risk of getting osteoporosis should not take it.

 Keep in mind that it’s hard to get safe and high-quality thunder god vine made in the U.S. The safety and effectiveness of thunder god vine from outside the U.S., such as from China, can't be verified according to the National Center for Complementary and Integrative Health.

 You might not think of a pain rub as a natural remedy, but many of these products are made from capsaicin, the ingredient that makes chili peppers hot.
 Studies show it can help ease RA pain.
 Don’t use it along with a heating pad.
 It makes burns more likely.